 Hong et al. (2021b) study the effect of pandemics on firm valuation by embedding an asset pricing framework with disease dynamics and a stochastic transmission rate, equipping firms with pandemic mitigation technologies.
-Similar to our paper, they model vaccine arrival as a Poisson jump process between pandemic and non-pandemic states.
+Similar to our paper, they model vaccine arrival as a Poisson jump process between pandemic and nonpandemic states.
 Hong et al. (2021a) combine the model of Hong et al. (2021b) with pre- and post-COVID-19 analyst forecasts to infer market expectations regarding the arrival rate of an effective vaccine and to estimate the direct effect of infections on growth rates of earnings.
-In particular, they develop a regime-switching model of sector-level earnings with shifts in their first and second moments across regimes.
+In particular, they develop a regimeswitching model of sector-level earnings with shifts in their first and second moments across regimes.

-In both of these papers, the pricing kernel is exogenously specified for the pandemic and the non-pandemic states.
+In both of these papers, the pricing kernel is exogenously specified for the pandemic and the nonpandemic states.
 In contrast, our model is general equilibrium in nature with the representative agent optimally choosing labor and consumption (and, in turn, investment in capital) to mitigate health risk.
-Deriving asset prices from first principles in a regime-switching framework of with news about transition probabilities is a theoretical contribution of our paper.

-Elenev et al. (2020) incorporate a pandemic state with low, disperse firm productivity that recurs with low probability for studying government intervention in corporate credit markets.
+Elenev et al. (2022) incorporate a pandemic state with low, disperse firm productivity that recurs with low probability for studying government intervention in corporate credit markets.
 Hong et al. (2021b) fix expected pandemic duration around one year but show in comparative statics that asset prices can have considerable sensitivity to the arrival rate of the vaccine.
 Hong et al. (2021a) use their model to infer the arrival rate of the vaccine.
 In contrast, we construct an estimated time to vaccine deployment using news on the progress of clinical trials of vaccines for COVID-19.
 We infer the loss in economic wealth in the pandemic from stock market reactions to changes in these forecasts

-On the empirical side, Baker et al. (2020a) deploy transaction-level data to study consumption responses to COVID-19, finding an increase in the beginning in an attempt to stockpile home goods, followed by a sharp decrease as the virus spread and stay at home orders were enforced.
-Using customized survey data, Coibion et al. (2020) find lockdowns decreased consumer spending by 30 percent, with the largest drops in travel and clothing.
+On the empirical side, Baker et al. (2020a) deploy transaction-level data to study consumption responses to COVID-19, finding an increase in the beginning in an attempt to stockpile home goods, followed by a sharp decrease as the virus spread and stay-at-home orders were enforced.
+Using customized survey data, Coibion et al. (2020) find lockdowns decreased consumer spending by 30%, with the largest drops in travel and clothing.
 Bachas et al. (2020) find a rebound in spending, especially for low-income households, since mid-April.
-Chetty et al. (2020) further find high-income households significantly reduced spending, especially on services that require in-person interactions, leading to business losses and layoffs in the most affluent neighborhoods.
-Outside the US, Sheridan et al. (2020) and Andersen et al. (2020) find aggregate spending decreased 27% in the first seven weeks following Denmark's shutdown, with the majority of the decline caused by the virus itself regardless of social distancing laws.
-Chen et al. (2020) use daily transaction data in China and find severe declines in spending, especially in dining, entertainment and travel sectors.
-In Section 4.2.1 we relate our estimates and methodology to the broader literature attempting to measure the costs associated with COVID-19.
+Chetty et al. (2020) further find highincome households significantly reduced spending, especially on services that require in-person interactions, leading to business losses and layoffs in the most affluent neighborhoods.
+Outside the United States, Sheridan et al. (2020) and Andersen et al. (2020) find aggregate spending decreased 27% in the first seven weeks following Denmark's shutdown, with the majority of the decline caused by the virus itself regardless of social distancing laws.
+Chen et al. (2020) use daily transaction data in China and find severe declines in spending, especially in dining, entertainment, and travel sectors.
+In Section 5 we relate our estimates and methodology to the broader literature attempting to measure the costs associated with COVID-19.
 Like us, Del Angel et al. (2021) measure stock market sensitivity to pandemic-related news.
 They find a strong negative correlation between reported fatalities and market returns during the 1918 flu outbreak.

-2 Disasters with News about Duration
+2. Disasters with News About Duration